phucthuan1st/phucthuan1st/README.md

 ## I'm a student and a freelancer 👨‍🎓
 * 🏫I currently study in Ho Chi Minh City University of Science (VNU - HCMUS).
-* 🛣I currently work as a freelancer.
+* 🛣I currently work as a interner in .
 * 🌱I wanna get a fresher job ASAP.
 * 🎉I'm lookong for graphic designers and content writers to collaborate with some of my project.
 * 🎮Fact: I love playing game and find their bugs lol xD.